-Sometimes I get asked for the care instructions for the batik fabrics I sell.
+Sometimes I get asked the care instructions for the batik fabrics I sell.
 Because they haven’t come from a big factory, there is soem uncertainty about how they will hold up when laundered.
 They makers don’t supply any but from using Ghanaian cotton batik over many years I find the following work:

 The batik is made of cotton, which is a natural fibre known to shrink.
 However, due to the repeated cycling of printing, washing, and drying, they come pre-shrunk and in some cases slightly creased.
 A 12 yard bundle of cloth, when ready for sale as batik print, usually shrinks to about eleven-and-a half yards.